anelguel/miss-dracula-yml/README.md

 # miss-dracula-yml
-Miss Dracula VSCode YAML color theme, this is a YML fork of [Dracula Official](https://github.com/dracula/visual-studio-code)
+Miss Dracula VSCode YAML color theme.

+This is a YML fork of [Dracula Official](https://github.com/dracula/visual-studio-code)